Quest-maker-team/quest-maker/website/api/catalog/catalog_api.md

   * `sort_by` - sort key.
 Possible keys: `title`, `rating`.
 Default key is `id`.
   * `orber_by` - sort order.
 Possible values: `asc`, `desc` - ascending and descending.
   * `author` - name of author
-  * `tag` - tag for search.
+  * `tags` - tags for search.
 To search using multiple tags just repeat this param.

 * `GET api/catalog/tags` - return list of tags.